Tools for working with the LUTE parameter and configuration database.

 The DescribedAnalysis object is maintained by the Executor and contains all

-information necessary to fully describe a single Task
+information necessary to fully describe a single Task execution.
+The

 contained fields are split across multiple tables within the database as